steemdocs/steemdocs/docs/glossary/voting.md

 Token rewards are distributed by the amount of [VESTS](/docs/glossary/vests.md) backing the votes on a given article.
 How much is distributed is dictated by the token's [reward curve](/docs/glossary/reward-curve.md), [reward pool](/docs/glossary/reward-pool.md) and how many people are competing for it as well as each users [MANA](/docs/glossary/mana.md).

+## Upvotes & Downvotes

+When content is published by [authors](/docs/glossary/author.md) it is then available for applications to be display on their website.
+Users ([curators](/docs/glossary/curator.md) in this context) can upvote or downvote(also known as flagging) depending on whether they appreciate the content or find it abusive (spam, plagia, etc.)

 **Learn more**:
 - [Steem whitepaper](https://steem.io/steem-whitepaper.pdf)